sayheylaura/tv-shows-browser/README.md

-# Final evaluation exercise for the first sprint in Adalab
+# Final evaluation exercise for the second sprint in Adalab

 This is a final evaluation exercise for the second sprint in [Adalab](https://adalab.es/).
 The main goal of this exercise was to self-assess my knowledge and skills in basic JavaScript after two weeks learning this language.